Jagerhatesgrenades/Jager-Bot-1/README.md

 # Jäger Bot
 A bot created for the [Jäger Army Discord Server](https://discord.gg/TTZVkFhqkP)

- (This bot is not available to the public)
+ (This bot is not available to the public, and directly copying this code won't work since a lot of stuff is configured for one server)

 ## Commands
 ### Prefix = j!